jrkerns/pylinac/docs/source/planar_imaging.rst

             def _phantom_angle_calc(self) -> float:
                 # do stuff in here to return a float that represents the angle of the phantom.
                 # Again, this value does not have to correspond to reality; it simply offsets the ROIs.
+                # You may also return a constant if you like for any of these.

 Congratulations!
 You now have a fully-functioning custom phantom.
 By using the base class and the predefined attributes and methods, the plotting and PDF report functionality comes for free.